APAD2024/APAD-Asset-Data/README.md

 ### Study Area Overview

-The study focuses on three major regions: the Indo-Gangetic Plain (IGP) in South Asia, selected countries in Africa, and additional countries in Asia.
+The study focuses on two major regions: the Indo-Gangetic Plain (IGP) in South Asia extending until Nepal and selected countries in Africa.
 The study area includes several countries and their respective areas, as detailed below.

 ## **Indo-Gangetic Plain (IGP) - South Asia**